HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_2_image/README.md

 ## Labeling configuration

-The current implementation of SAM2 Label Studio ML backend works using the Interactive mode.
-The user guided inputs are:
+The current implementation of the Label Studio SAM2 ML backend works using Interactive mode.
+The user-guided inputs are:
-- KeypointLabels
+- `KeypointLabels`
-- RectangleLabels
+- `RectangleLabels`

-SAM2 outputs BrushLabels as a result.
+And then SAM2 outputs `BrushLabels` as a result.

-It means these tree control tags should be presented in your labeling configuration:
+This means all three control tags should be represented in your labeling configuration:

 ```xml
 <View>